chenbishop/Kasm-Pulumi/gcp/README.md

 2. GKE cluster have the flag deletion_protection= False, change this in gcp_kubernetes.py based on your preference

 ## Execute Pulumi Script
-Once you have finished configurating the Pulumi stack, use command `pulumi up --stack dev` to execute the Pulumi script.
+Once you have finished configuring the Pulumi stack, use command `pulumi up --stack dev` to execute the Pulumi script.
 This script may take 20-30 minutes to complete.

-Note: it can take up to 10 minutes for GCP to create the corresponding loadbanlancer for the ingress after the Pulumi script finished executing.
+**Note**: It may take up to 10 minutes for GCP to provision the load balancer for the ingress after the Pulumi script completes execution.
+Kasm will not be accessible until the ingress load balancer is fully created.

 ## Point Cloud Domain to the created DNS Zone
 If you set `kasm-gcp:data.cloud_dns_zone.create=true`, you need to point you domain to the created GCP DNS zone.
 If you set `kasm-gcp:data.cloud_dns_zone.create=false` and your domain already pointed to the defined `kasm-gcp:data.cloud_dns_zone`, you can ignore this step.